 Senior year is arguably the most exciting year in high school.
 What is not to love?
 It is the last year.
-However, as much as you want to get out of high school, you will have other things to worry about like college.
+However, as much as you want to get out of high school, you will have other things to worry about, like college, figuring out your major, and finding a cheap essay writing service.

 Thinking about which college you will be attending is one thing and figuring your major is another.
 Choosing what you will be studying is essential for your future especially when it comes to your future career.
 But there are a lot of choices to choose from, and that can be overwhelming.